A Strange Hello World Program in C

 - If we

-that is resolved at runtime by the dynamic linker.
-The linker can't do its job properly if GCC doesn't even know we're using the symbolprintf
+call 1030 <printf@plt>is calling an external symbolprintfthat is resolved at runtime by the dynamic linker.
+The linker can't do its job properly if GCC doesn't even know we're using the symbolprintf.

 #include <stdio.h>